gunlnwza/Y2S1-Midterm/README.md

 - transpose
 - operations
 - determinant
--

 ## Numerical Methods (Calculus x Programming)

 Tip: If you can visualize it on a graph, you will find this subject easy.
-Bonus point if you can work it in your head
+Bonus points if you can work it out in your head.

 - root finding
 - bisections